The accumulation of sediment on the Bermuda platform

 Dune activity apparently dwindled through the early 1900s to the point that in 1931 Sayles (SA1) declared an absence of active dune-building on Bermuda.
 In making this observation, he surmised that conditions quite unlike those of recent times were required to trigger a meaningful dune building event.
 He was the first to make the association between dune activity and sea level fluctuations of the Pleistocene Ice Ages.

 Although of limited significance in terms of an impact on the geological record, the cause of historical bouts of dune activity could be of relevance to our understanding of more prolific events of the distant past.
 It had been suggested, for example, that 19th century dune activity on Bermuda was triggered by “clearing of brush” during construction of coastal fortifications (VE1).
 Similarly, Robert Sayles (SA1) and Stanley Herwitz (HE10) advocated a connection between heightened dune activity and climate-related degradation of vegetation-cover.
 However, they failed to account for fossil evidence of flourishing plant life, such as a proliferation of herbivorous land snails and palmetto leaf impression, preserved within the dunes.
-Sayles (SA1) did to his credit recognise that, regardless of the magnitude of any botanical effect, a key prerequisite for the episodic generation of massive landward advancing dunes (Figure 3k, see later) was the delivery of an abundant supply of sand via expansive beaches.
+Sayles (SA1) did to his credit recognise that, regardless of the magnitude of any botanical effect, a key prerequisite for the episodic generation of massive landward advancing dunes was the delivery of an abundant supply of sand via expansive beaches.
 The cause and timing of such surges in sand supply during Bermuda’s geological history is discussed at the end of this chapter.

 Stratification of Bermuda’s limestone dunes